-- Access to flexible 24/7 carer and nursing support. - Upskilling of general practice/community services/emergency department/RACFs in identifying patients who are at risk of dying within 12/12 and aided through Advance Health Directives and Advance Care Planning (ACP). - Palliative care embedded as a part of normal patient care and inclusive of family and caregiver. - Better connected infrastructure/networks and system navigation.
+- Access to flexible 24/7 carer and nursing support. - Upskilling of general practice / community service / ED / RACFs in identifying patients who are at risk of dying within 12 months and aided through Advance Health Directives and Advance Care Planning (ACP). - Palliative care embedded as a part of normal patient care and inclusive of family and caregiver. - Better connected infrastructure/networks and system navigation.

-In addition, there were a range or barriers identified to achieving these visions, which included but were not limited to:
+In addition, there were a range or barriers identified to achieving these visions, which included but were not limited to stigma, lack of access to knowledge, discharge summaries and handover, and lack of carer support.

-- stigma

-- lack of access to knowledge

-- discharge summaries and handover

-- lack of carer support.

-Palliative care services co-design workshop
+Palliative care services co-design workshop (2018)